fvarrui/JavaPackager/README.md

 > SNAPSHOT versions are not pusblished at Maven Central, so you have to [install them manually](#how-to-build-and-install-the-plugin).

-This documentation is about last SNAPSHOT version.
-To see older documentation follow this [link](#older-documentation).

 ## How to use the plugin

 ### Config your project